Assignment of unfilled liquidations

 - 1Each LP who wants to participate in the scheme can provide a maximum position that they are willing to be assigned in one single order, or a maximum position size that they are wiling to have AFTER an assignment has occurred(or both)

-- 2Each LP has a certain amount of available margin (AM) at any given time, so if AM < MT they do not assume their max threshold but only up to the available.
+- 2Each LP has a certain amount of available margin (AM) at any given time, so if AM < MT (max threshold) they do not assume their max threshold but only up to the available.

-- 3Upon assignment, it shows in the WebSocket feed for Fills and we send an email outlining the parameters of the position they assumed.
+- 3Upon assignment, it shows in the websocket feed for Fills and we send an email outlining the parameters of the position they assumed.

-- 4As a last resort, if a liquidation can neither be filled in the book or assigned by the LPs participating in the PAS, then termination occurs.
+- 4As a last resort, if a liquidation can neither be filled in the book or assigned by the LPs participating in the PAS, then unwind occurs.

 The sum total capacity of liquidity providers participating in the program is a de facto insurance fund that provides protection against extreme volatility leading to system losses.